 Black and white creates a strange dreamscape that color never can.

-Black and White Photography - Top 10 Tips for Beginners
+Black and White Photography - Top 10 Tips for taking beautiful black and white pictures

 Here is an obvious one that many people forget to do.
 If you want to be good with black and white photography, you must look at old black and white photos and movies for inspiration.
 Back when people were limited with their coloring, they had to create some fantastic shots to get people hooked.
 Look at some vintage films and photos for some ideas.
 You can look at contemporary photos in black and white as well.

 Best of all, these black and white images and videos are readily available.
 Old movies can be found online without many hoops to jump through, and old photos are just a Google search away.
-There is no excuse not to look at some black and white media of the past, and in the present, and get some inspiration.
+There is no excuse not to look at past black and white media, and in the present to get some inspiration.

 Find a photo or a movie shot that attracts your eye.
 Why does it draw your eye?
 The contrast?
 The texture?
 Find the reason why and take note.